Lyher99/Khla-Khlouk-Game/README.md

 ## Description

 ខ្លាឃ្លោក (Khla Khlouk) is an interactive slot machine game featuring traditional Khmer-themed images.
-The game provides an engaging experience with smooth animations and a responsive design.
+The game provides an engaging experience with smooth animations and a responsive design, focusing on the spinning experience and displaying results.

 ## Features